AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

    >
    >The package copies your `/m2-hotfixes` directory to the root of the target project on `composer install`.
 Since the cloud deployment scripts apply `/m2-hotfixes` after `composer install`, they will find your patches from this package in the main project and install all of them.

-1. List the quality patches to apply in the `quality-patches` attribute.
+1. Define the quality patches to install in the `quality-patches` attribute.

    ```json
    {